MCP

 source_repostring | NoneFilter by source repository"github.com/example/repo"

-Search Functionality
+Advanced Search Functionality

-The search tool combines multiple search strategies:
+The search tool combines multiple search strategies with sophisticated ranking:

-2. Semantic Code Search - Uses embeddings to find semantically similar code
+2. Semantic Code Search - Uses embeddings to find semantically similar code patterns

 3. Semantic Text Search - Uses embeddings to find code matching natural language descriptions